richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *Maybe You Should Talk to Someone* - Lori Gottlieb
 - *The Refugees* - Viet Thanh Nguyen
 - *The Heart of the Buddha's Teaching* - Thich Nhat Hanh
+- *How to love* - Thich Nhat Hanh
+- *Pride and Prejudice* - Jane Austen

 ### 2019